 Mission and vision support your purpose—this provides the direction of your company.
 Mission and vision are then supported by your goals.
 Every brand is built on goals.
 Without goals—your brand falls flat that can affect your company’s sales performance, employee productivity and engagement—which will ultimately result in lost revenue and customers.
 (See right: Strategic Pyramid by Marty Neumeier)

-The most successful firearm, outdoor and hunting campaigns today are purpose driven, here are a few good ones:
+The most successful firearm campaigns today are purpose driven, here are a few good ones:

 - SOG – Gear made especially for adventurous people who like to “live on the edge.”